TheCSharpAcademy/CodeReviews.Console.ShiftsLogger/ShiftsLogger.Bkohler93/README.md

 # Shifts Logger CLI

+## Description

-- Console based CRUD application to manage workers and their shifts.
+Console based CRUD application to manage workers and their shifts.

-- Developed using C# and MSSQL
+Developed using C# and MSSQL

 ## Running the application